oemof/oemof-solph/doc/oemof_solph.rst

 GenericCHP (component)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the GenericCHP class combined heat and power plants can be modelled with more details.
+With the GenericCHP class it is possible to model different types of CHP plants, which use different ranges of operation, as shown in the figure below.

 .. 	image:: _files/GenericCHP.svg
    :scale: 10 %